 - Higher test scores

-Classes will meet 50 minutes daily, Monday through Friday, for two consecutive weeks, with five different class times from which to choose.
-To accommodate your schedule, you may attend class at a different time each day.
+M-F, (5 sessions) - Classes will meet for 75 minutes daily, Monday through Friday, with four different class times from which to choose:

 WHAT TO BRING: Two textbooks, a novel or magazine, a notebook and a pen or pencil

-REGISTRATION: To register for the Spring '15 program, complete this year's registration form.
+REGISTRATION: To register for the Spring '18 program, please print and complete the year's registration form.
 Mailing and payment instructions are found on the form.

 QUESTIONS: Please feel free to call David Hungerford, the Program Director, at (330) 908-3419, or email (firstname.lastname@example.org).
 You may also contact the Dickinson liaison for the program, Susan Frommer, at 717-254-8107.